 - Compress: Wearing compression socks can help improve leg symptoms due to varicose veins.
-Your doctor can prescribe the best level of compression for your individual situation.
+Your vein specialist can prescribe the best level of compression for your situation.

 - Exercise or Be Active: Physical activity is beneficial for your vein health.
 Aim for at least 30 minutes daily, five days per week.
 Walking with a friend is a great way to get started.
 Along with exercising regularly, avoid prolonged periods of standing or sitting.
 Instead, try to move around frequently throughout the day.

-- Manage Your Weight: When it comes to varicose veins, the benefits of weight loss are clear.
-Maintaining a healthy Body Mass Index (BMI) can bring relief to painful symptoms and help you avoid related skin rashes.
+- Manage Your Weight: When it comes to varicose veins, weight loss benefits are clear.
+Maintaining a healthy body mass index (BMI) can relieve painful symptoms and help you avoid related skin rashes.
 To help achieve a healthy BMI, focus on eating a balanced diet.

-- Moisturize: Although lotions and creams won’t resolve venous skin conditions, they may bring some relief to symptoms like itching and dryness.
+- Moisturize: Although lotions and creams won’t resolve venous eczema, they may bring some relief to symptoms like itching and dryness.
 You can discuss specific product recommendations with one of our experts.

-- Medicate: Certain medications, such as antihistamines and topical corticosteroids, may help reduce varicose vein skin rashes.
-Before trying this on your own, be sure to discuss your plans with your doctor as they may suggest prescription options that you are unable to obtain over-the-counter.
+- Medicate: Certain medications, such as antihistamines and topical corticosteroids, may alleviate varicose vein skin rashes.
+Before trying this on your own, be sure to discuss your plans with your doctor as they may suggest prescription options that you cannot obtain over-the-counter.